athos/aintegrant/README.md

 perfectly runs via Aintegrant, and migration for turning some of the initialization asynchronous usually takes just a little effort.

+**Note:** Aintegrant focuses on the asynchronization of Integrant's app initialization facility, and NOT on the parallelization of that (at least for now).
+So, each component's `init-key`/`halt-key!` etc. is always performed one by one.

 ## Installation

 Add the following to the `:dependencies` in your `project.clj` or `build.boot`: